EricDarve/NLA/content/Method of normal equation.md

 The computational cost is $O(mn^2)$.

+**Intuitive explanation**
+- $A^T A$: This product represents the "correlation" of A's columns with each other.
+It captures how the columns of A interact and overlap.
+- $A^T b$: This term represents the "correlation" of A's columns with the target vector b.
+It tells us how much each column of A contributes to explaining b.
+- $(A^T A)^{-1}$: Inverting $A^T A$ is like "decorrelating" the columns of A. It accounts for any redundancy or overlap in A's columns.
+- Final multiplication: $(A^T A)^{-1} A^T b$ combines the decorrelated version of A with its correlation to b, giving us the optimal coefficients x.

 [[Least-squares problems]], [[Symmetric Positive Definite Matrices]], [[Cholesky factorization]], [[Conditioning of a linear system]], [[Stability of the Cholesky factorization]]